 There is a positive correlation between attendance and achievement.
-Class attendance is important because it is not possible to make up totally that which is missed.
+Class attendance is important because, when absent, it is not possible to replicate the learning that occurs.
 Each classroom experience is an important part of the child's education.

 The primary responsibility for school attendance is placed with the parents.
 The parent is responsible for permitting only those absences that can be excused under the recommendations of the State Department of Education and the regulations of Dover City Schools.